FANUC Inline Measurement Program

 • UFRAME_NUM=0: Set the selected user reference frame to 0.
 0 indicates the world reference frame.

 • UTOOL_NUM=1: Set the selected tool reference frame to 1.
-You must specify the tool reference frame represented by 1.
+The tool reference frame represented by 1 must be set in advance.

 Move to a specified position